Svetlana Goundarenko: ReMix World Cup

-In December 5, 2000, Goundarenko participated on another tournament, ReMix World Cup.
+On December 5, 2000, Goundarenko participated in another tournament, ReMix World Cup.
 Now fighting without her gi, Goundarenko faced her first opponent, professional wrestler Kyoko Inoue.
 The judoka dominated the stand-up with judo throws and reversals, while Inoue attempted pro wrestling charges off the ropes and managed to bring Goundarenko down with a single leg takedown, though to no avail.
 Inoue also gained a yellow card by illegally biting Goundarenko after receiving an ura nage.
 Svetlana then proceeded to throw her and win by neck crank from kesa-gatame.

 At the semi-finals, the judoka faced kickboxer and Brazilian jiu-jitsu fighter Erin Toughill in a short yet intense match.
 Goundarenko won thanks to her judo acumen again, hip-throwing Toughill down twice and submitting her with another kesa-gatame.
 She then went to semi-finals to face a fellow judo champion turned wrestler and fighter, Megumi Yabushita.

 Goundarenko initially controlled the bout with her stand-up advantage and smothering abilities, but the Japanese survived every time, helped by the groundwork-limiting rules, and fired back with leg takedown attempts, even making Goundarenko gain her own yellow card by grabbing the ropes to avoid one of them.
 Later, fatigue started to slow Goundarenko down, which allowed the quicker Yabushita to grab top position and score punches and hammerfists over a defensive Svetlana, ultimately winning the unanimous decision.
 Although some disputed this outcome, the fight went to be considered a classic in female MMA history.